Aeonss/ChefMeUp/README.md

 ```bash
 /recipe?id=ID&zipcode=ZIPCODE
 ```
-* Recipe lookup using the ID, and returns the recipe along with an estimate cost of the recipe using a nearby store in the zipcode area
+* Recipe lookup using the ID, and returns the json object recipe along with an estimate cost of the recipe using a nearby store in the zipcode area

 ```bash
 /grocery?zipcode=ZIPCODE
 ```
-* Returns a list of grocery stores in the zip code
+* Returns a json list of json object grocery stores in the zip code
     * id
     * name
     * chain